 Musically, her key strength is to allow the story and melody to inform and dictate the flow and direction of her songs, allowing her to incorporate more complex harmony, rhythm and song-structure than is typically found in the singer-songwriter tradition in a way that feels natural and appropriate.
 This considered approach results in each song having a unique flavour, and defined personality.

-Rachael graduated with a first class degree from The Liverpool Institute for Performing Arts and is due to begin a Masters programme at the Royal Northern College of Music in 2020.
-She credits the time spent listening to and gigging with local jazz musicians as the period that taught her most as a writer and player.
+Rachael graduated with a first class degree from The Liverpool Institute for Performing Arts and is currently studying a Masters programme at the Royal Northern College of Music.

-Musical influences are predictably numerous but she credits those who have inspired her most as PJ Harvey, Jeff Buckley, Joni Mitchell, Suzanne Vega, Esperanza Spalding, Mahalia Jackson and the composers and songwriters of the Great American Songbook.
+Musical influences are predictably numerous but some of those who have inspired her most are PJ Harvey, Joni Mitchell, Suzanne Vega, Esperanza Spalding, Mahalia Jackson, Nick Cave, Emily Remler, Sleater-Kinney and the composers and songwriters of the Great American Songbook.